CHEZ or AU? Don't make this mistake in French anymore. (FR/EN subtitles) #frenchgrammar

 Download the exercise sheet in the video description to test yourself on this lesson.

-You see, in the end, it's very simple.
-You use the derivatives of the preposition "to" for places, businesses and you use "at" for people, jobs, names.
+You see, it's really quite simple.
+You use derivatives of the preposition "à" for places and businesses, and you use "chez" for people, professions and first names.

-I hope this video has helped you and that you will not hesitate anymore.
+I hope this video has helped you and that you won't hesitate any longer.

-If you liked the video, put a "like" and if you are new to the channel, subscribe so you don't miss any of my videos.
+If you liked the video, put a "like" and if you're new to the channel, subscribe so you don't miss any of my videos.

 See you soon.